aberba/aberba.github.io/_posts/2021-01-11-a-simple-web-server-with-arsd-cgi.md

 Package successfully created in arsd-cgi-demo
 ```

+> The D package manager called [dub](https://dub.pm/getting_started) to create
+> and run the project.
+Dub comes bundled with the D compiler when installed.

-So lets see a sample ards server:
+So lets see an example ards server:

 ```d
 import arsd.cgi;